cran-task-views/WebTechnologies/WebTechnologies.md

     `r pkg("dataone")`
     provides a client for
     `r pkg("DataONE")` repositories.
-  - *Google Drive/Google Documents*: The [<span class="Ohat">RGoogleDocs</
-    span>](http://www.Omegahat.net/RGoogleDocs/) package is an example of using the RCurl and XML packages to quickly develop an interface to the Google Documents API. [<span class="Ohat">RGoogleStorage</span>](http://
-    www.Omegahat.net/RGoogleStorage/) provides programmatic access to the
+  - *Google Drive/Google Documents*: The [<span class="Ohat">RGoogleDocs</span>](http://www.Omegahat.net/RGoogleDocs/) package is an example of using the RCurl and XML packages to quickly develop an interface to the Google Documents API. [<span class="Ohat">RGoogleStorage</span>](http://www.Omegahat.net/RGoogleStorage/) provides programmatic access to the
     Google Storage API.
-This allows R users to access and store data on Google’s storage.
+This allows R users to access and store data on Google's storage.
 We can upload and download content, create, list and delete folders/buckets, and set access control permissions on objects and buckets.
   - *Google Sheets*: `r pkg("googlesheets")` (